DAMILOLA8909/wireframing/README.md

 **Example:** Including a search bar at the top of a website allows users to find content quickly, improving usability and user satisfaction.

 ---

+## 🎨 Types of Wireframes
+Wireframes are generally categorized into **Low-Fidelity** and **High-Fidelity** types.
+Each serves a specific purpose in the design process and is used at different stages of development.

+### 🧱 Low-Fidelity Wireframes
+Low-fidelity wireframes are simple, rough sketches that focus on layout, structure, and functionality rather than detailed design.
+They often use placeholders for images and text and are created early in the design process to explore multiple layout ideas quickly.
+**When to Use:**
+- During the early brainstorming or conceptualization phase
+- When testing different layout ideas and content hierarchy
+- To facilitate quick feedback and iteration

+**Example:** A hand-drawn sketch showing page sections labeled “Header,” “Main Content,” and “Footer” without colors or detailed visuals.

+### 🧩 High-Fidelity Wireframes
+High-fidelity wireframes are more detailed and polished, closely resembling the final product.
+They include accurate spacing, typography, button placements, and sometimes even color or images to demonstrate the final layout more precisely.
+**When to Use:**
+- In later design stages, after the structure has been validated
+- When presenting designs to stakeholders or developers
+- To define final UI elements and interactions

+**Example:** A digital layout created in Figma showing buttons, icons, and sample text with accurate proportions and alignment.

+---

+## 🖼️ Type of Wireframe Shown Below
+The wireframe presented here is a **High-Fidelity Wireframe**, as it includes a detailed and visually accurate layout that closely resembles the final design.
+It demonstrates specific design elements such as spacing, alignment, and interface components, providing clear guidance for developers during implementation.

+---